Jun 2026

 The job still needs to function.

-That means the employer must allow your location, your schedule must be sustainable, and your pay setup must actually work.
+That means the employer must allow your location, your schedule must be sustainable, your tools must work, and your pay setup must actually work.

 The best remote job for an expat depends on location, time zone, work authorization, skills, income needs, and whether the employer allows international work.